databrickslabs/mosaic/docs/source/usage/automatic-sql-registration.rst

 with a geospatial middleware component such as [Geoserver](https://geoserver.org/).

 .. warning::
-    Mosaic 0.4.x SQL bindings for DBR 13 not yet available in Unity Catalog due to API changes.
+    Mosaic 0.4.x SQL bindings for DBR 13 can register with Assigned clusters (as Hive UDFs), but not Shared Access due to `Unity Catalog <https://www.databricks.com/product/unity-catalog>`_ API changes, more `here <https://docs.databricks.com/en/udf/index.html>`_.

 Pre-requisites
 **************